-Preallocation mode (allowed values: off, falloc, full). falloc mode preallocates space for image by calling posix_fallocate(). full mode preallocates space for image by writing zeros to underlying storage.
+Preallocation mode (allowed values: off, falloc, full). falloc mode preallocates space for image by calling posix\fallocate(). full mode preallocates space for image by writing data to underlying storage.
+This data may or may not be zero, depending on the storage location.